The Latymer School: 20th century - Relocation and expansion on Haselbury Road

-The new Latymer School, for boys and girls, opened on the nearby Haselbury Road on 26 September 1910, with Richard Ashworth as its first headmaster.
+The new Latymer School, for boys and girls, opened on the nearby Haselbury Road in September 1910, with Richard Ashworth as its first headmaster.
 Ashworth was a dynamic and inspirational leader who established the ethos and traditions of the new co-educational grammar school.
-Central to this new identity was the motto he introduced, Qui Patitur Vincit ('He who endures, conquers').
+Central to this new identity was the motto Qui Patitur Vincit ('He who endures, conquers').
 This replaced the Dolbé focus on merit alone with a new ethos of perseverance and character.
 Under Ashworth's leadership, the school became the site of a major educational experiment driven by the Middlesex Education Committee.
 This experiment was twofold: to test the practicability of an "extra large" secondary school, double the size of its contemporaries, and to assess the impact of widening access by increasing the intake of 11+ examination pupils from 5% to over 25% of the local age group.

-As a direct result of this policy, the school rapidly grew from its initial intake, leading to the creation of the house system, starting with Latymer (after Edward Latymer) and Wyatt (after Ann Wyatt) house.
+As a direct result of this policy, the school rapidly grew from its initial intake of just 27 pupils, leading to the creation of the house system.
+It started with Latymer (after Edward Latymer) and Wyatt (after Ann Wyatt) House, and later expanded to include Keats and Lamb.
 They were accommodated in the original 1910 building (which is what would later be known as the Small Hall).
 During the First World War, the school community undertook numerous philanthropic activities, driven by the declared aim of 'character building through the cultivation of an altruistic spirit'.
-These efforts were varied and practical, with pupils assisting farmers with the harvest and the school hosting entertainment parties for wounded soldiers.
-A notable example was the schools first drama production 'A Midsummer Night's Dream'.
+These efforts were varied and practical, with pupils assisting farmers with the harvest and the school hosting entertainment parties and theatrical performances for wounded soldiers from the Edmonton Military Hospital.
+A notable example of the school's early drama was a production of 'A Midsummer Night's Dream'.

-The Foundation's Tercentenary Dinner, held on January 31, 1925, at the Holborn Restaurant in Kingsway, was attended by 130 members and friends.
-A key feature of these celebrations was the toast proposed to the Founder by the Rev. Dr. Dale, headmaster of the Latymer Upper School at Hammersmith.
-It was for this tercentenary occasion that Alice W. Linford, a staff mistress, wrote the stanzas which were later adapted for use as the School Song.
+The inter-war period saw significant expansion of the school facilities and life.
+To maintain the school's growing community, the Latymer Old Students' Association was formally established at a general meeting on 29 March 1919, with Ashworth serving as its first President.
+The association quickly expanded to include affiliated old student sports teams and a tennis club.
+In August 1924, construction began on a new northern wing comprising twelve classrooms, which increased student accommodation from 150 to 355 upon its opening in early 1926.
+The £14,677 cost was met directly by the Latymer Foundation after the Board of Education declined to fund the project, a decision that caused local controversy regarding the use of charitable funds.